lgorkemt/spring-crm-rest/README.md

     02-customer-tracker.sql,

-These scripts would create a db user called springstudent, create the DB schema called web_customer_tracker, create a Customer table, populate the Customer table.
+These scripts would create a db user called springstudent, create the DB schema called web_customer_tracker, create a Customer table and populate the Customer table.

 .
 Open the source code for the appropriate version